 Onions!
 Many older people cannot do onions and I catch all kind of grief if I use them fresh in salad especially.
 So, go easy on the onion when cooking for elderly, and leave it out of salads completely.
 I slice up a red onion and keep it separate for people to add themselves to salad if they want.

 Cook from scratch, but not everything.

 When I first started cooking for a crowd, I made ev-er-y-thinggg from scratch.
-This is my business, after all I’m a food blogger and each dish I served had to be made by me. [insert eye-roll]
+This is my business, after all I’m a food blogger, and each dish I served had to be made by me. [insert eye-roll]

 No, Erica, not everything has to be made by you.
 Best example: dessert.
-I do not have a sweet tooth and so there aren’t even that many dessert recipes on my site.
+I do not have a sweet tooth and so there aren’t even that many dessert recipes on my main blog site.
 And when I was making dessert, that was the thing that was the most time consuming for me to make.

 Last year, I started purchasing dessert from the grocery store bakery (bakery sale items for the win!), and I have gotten Not One Complaint.
 Not one.
 That is the corner I cut all the time now.

 Another one is salad dressing.
-If I am making a simple side salad, I have stopping making the dressing and purchasing Ranch and Italian dressing.
+If I am making a simple side salad, I have stopped making the dressing and started purchasing Ranch and Italian dressing.
 The exception is if my salad is double duty serving as both salad and one of my two side dishes.
 In this case, I will make the dressing.

 This all said, there are corners I never cut, especially when it comes to the ingredients for the Main dish.

 If I am making spaghetti or ziti, I make the marinara.
 Making Homemade Marinara Sauce is relatively easy, definitely cheap, and tastes light-years better than anything from a jar.
 So, I make the sauce.